nicolasgasco/angular_travel_logger/README.md

 # TravelHero

-A simple web app where you can store the trips you made.
+A simple web app where you can store the trips you made, created with Angular and Firebase.

 ## Stack
 - Front end: Angular